egjlmn1/AcademicsAppsflyer/README.md

 - *Please see that your device language is English since we are still not supporting other languages and it may disturb the view*
+- *We had some trouble with external keyboards apps (i.e Microsoft Swiftkey), therefor please do not use external keyboard apps*

 Getting Started